veeso/FlapQML/README.md

 ### Example

-This repository comes with an example, which is basically a 8x3 flapboard.
-To see how it works open the project in QtCreator.
+This repository comes with an example applications, which contains 3 pratical examples:

+- Flapbord: basically a 8x3 flapboard
+- Clock: a split-flap clock inspired by Solari Cifra 3
+- Calendar: a split-flap clock inspired by Solari Dator 60

 ---